maptv/decalendar/docs/decalendar.md

 ## Summary

-Decalendar is a calendar system that uses days as its base unit, while Declock uses days as the base unit for timekeeping.
-In both systems, other units are derived from days using prefixes inspired by the metric system.
-Decalendar units group days together, while Declock units divide days up.
+`Decalendar` is a calendar system that aims to first peacefully co-exist with, but then ultimately replace the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar). `Declock` is a timekeeping system designed to replace [standard time](https://en.wikipedia.org/wiki/Standard_time).
+Both system use days as their base unit and derive other units from days using prefixes inspired by the metric system.
+To create the necessary calendar and time units, `Decalendar` groups days together, while `Declock` divides days up.

-Decalendar and Declock aim to first peacefully co-exist with, but then ultimately replace the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) and [standard time](https://en.wikipedia.org/wiki/Standard_time), respectively.

 ## Basics

-At their core, Decalendar counts fractions of a year, while Declock counts fractions of days.
-The denominator for Decalendar is the number of days in the year, while for Declock the denominator is $10^x$, where $x$ is the number of digits in the numerator.
+In the simplest terms, `Decalendar` counts fractions of a year, while Declock counts fractions of days.
+The denominator for `Decalendar` is the number of days in the year, while for `Declock` the denominator is $10^x$, where $x$ is the number of digits in the numerator.
 In both systems, only the numerator (the number of days or parts of the day that have passed), not the denominator, is provided.
-In the context of Decalendar, the number "5" means 5 days have passed in the year, while in the context of Declock, "5" means 5 tenths (⁵/₁₀) of the day have passed.
+In the context of` Decalendar`, the number "5" means 5 days have passed in the year, while in the context of` Declock`, "5" means 5 tenths (⁵/₁₀) of the day have passed.

-The brevity of such Decalendar days and Declock times may make them hard to distinguish in isolation, but they often make perfect sense in context.
+The brevity of such `Decalendar` days and Declock times may make them hard to distinguish in isolation, but they often make perfect sense in context.
 For example, if someone says "let's have lunch at 5", it is clear that they are referring to a time and not a day of the year.
 Also, the value itself may provide a clue, because calendar days cannot be greater than 365, while times can have as many digits as desired.
 For this reason, there is no ambiguity with the number "500", it can only mean noon.

-Decalendar days and Declock times can also be negative.
+`Decalendar` days and Declock times can also be negative.
 Negative numbers indicate how many parts are left in the whole (day or year).
 To extend the fractions analogy to negative numbers, the negative number added to the whole gives us the numerator of the positive fraction.
 Essentially, these numbers arrive at the same answer from opposite directions.
-Negative numbers can be especially useful for Decalendar, because "-1" is always the last day of the year, regardless of how many days the year has.
+Negative numbers can be especially useful for `Decalendar`, because "-1" is always the last day of the year, regardless of how many days the year has.
 In some context, the choice of using a negative number over a positive number may mean that we want to emphasize how much time is left instead of how much has passed.
 For example, even though "-1" and "9" are synonymous in the context of Declock, the former could highlight that there is only 1 tenth (¹/₁₀) of the day remaining before midnight.

-Similarly, providing only a single digit for a Declock time indicates that the time is approximate to within 5% of the day.
+Similarly, providing only a single digit for a `Declock` time indicates that the time is approximate to within 5% of the day.
 Every additional digit we add decreases the error tolerance 10-fold.
 For example, if we agree to meet at "500", arriving earlier than 495 or later "505" would be frowned upon, but if we agreed to meet at "5", arriving at "450" or right before "550" would be perfectly acceptable.
 If we really want to insist on punctuality, we could include up to 5 digits in the time.
 Specifying a time with more than 5 digits is possible, and may be useful for scientific or technical purposes, but it is analogous to providing [extremely long GPS coordinates](https://xkcd.com/2170/), at some point the level of precision stops having relevance to daily life.

 ## Units

-Declock provides names for extremely precise time units, but the most relevant units are within a few orders of magnitude from a day, which is the base unit of both Declock and Decalendar.
+`Declock` provides names for extremely precise time units, but the most relevant units are within a few orders of magnitude from a day, which is the base unit of both Declock and` Decalendar`.
 Listing the key units of each highlights the relationship between the two:

 - 10<sup>1</sup>-day deks (decadays)
 - 10<sup>-1</sup>-day dimes (decidays)
 - 10<sup>-2</sup>-day cents (centidays)
 - 10<sup>-3</sup>-day mils (millidays)

-In the table above, the units with negative exponents are used for Declock while deks are used for Decalendar.
-Mils are the main Declock unit, because they provide the right level of precision for displaying time on clocks and watches.
-Cents are percents of the day and roughly equal to a quarter hour.
-Dimes are ten times larger than cents (%10), while mils are ten times smaller (.1%).
+In the table above, the units with negative exponents are used for `Declock`, while `deks` are used for `Decalendar`. `Mils` are the main Declock unit, because they provide the right level of precision for displaying time on clocks and watches. `Cents` are percents of the day and roughly equal to a quarter hour. `Dimes` are ten times larger than cents (%10), while `mils` are ten times smaller (.1%).

-Deks are the main Decalendar unit and deserve some special focus.
-In terms of percent of the day, deks are 1000 times larger than cents (1000%).
-This means that 1 dek contains 10 whole days.
-The ten days in a dek have names that are derived from their order in the dek:
+`Deks` are the main Decalendar unit and deserve some special focus.
+In terms of percent of the day, `deks` are 1000 times larger than cents (1000%).
+This means that 1 `dek` contains 10 whole days.
+The ten days in a `dek` have names that are derived from their index in the` dek`:

 - 0: `Zeroday`
 - 1: `Oneday`